smokeballdev/api-docs/docs/documentation/1-Changelog.md

 * Added OriginatingStaff to matter.

 ##### Contacts
-* Deprecated the following fields, this includes the fields in the Webhooks payload:
+* Deprecated the following fields in the response payloads, this includes the fields in the Webhooks payload:
   * `StaffIds`, instead use `Staff`.
   * `PersonIds`, instead use `People`.

 ##### Roles
-* Deprecated the following fields, this includes the fields in the Webhooks payload:
+* Deprecated the following fields in the response payloads, this includes the fields in the Webhooks payload:
   * `ContactId`, instead use `Contact`.
   * `RepresentativeIds`, instead use `Representatives`.
   * `RelationshipIds`, instead use `Relationships`.